Inonecloud/InOneCloud_old/README.md

 #InOneCloud

-This is a client for Cloud Storoges
+This is a client for Cloud Storages

 Copyright by Andrew Yelmanov

-Developers Team
+Developers Team:
-Andrew Yelmanov Ivan Zubov, Dmitry Simonov
+Andrew Yelmanov, Ivan Zubov, Dmitry Simonov